-Alvaro Recoba didn’t exactly achieve what we all thought he would when he burst on to the scene with Inter, but my goodness, what a player he was on his day.
+Alvaro Recoba didn’t exactly achieve what we all thought he would when he burst on to the scene with Inter, but what a player he was on his day.

 Alvaro Recoba probably isn’t the first player that comes to mind, but his talent is worthy of celebration nonetheless.
 His career may have fallen short of expectations, but it was still a fantastic career full of memorable moments.